Mojang/EducationContent/phygital/jackbean_stalk/seeds.md

 # Storytime - Jack and the Beanstalk

+## Step 1
-## Plant Seeds to create the Beanstalk
+Plant Seeds to create the Beanstalk

 ```block
 loops.forever(function () {